pippinbarr/cart253/topics/events/keyboard-events.md

 - [`keyTyped()`](https://p5js.org/reference/p5/keyTyped/) is called when a key that can be displayed as text is pressed (so, like a typewriter)

 Again, you can use this with `event` to find out which key was typed.
 This one is mostly useful if you're interested in what the user is *typing* as you might expect.

+📖 Want to know more?
+Read the section of the documentation called [Keyboard](https://p5js.org/reference/#:~:text=the%20turnAxis%20variable.-,Keyboard,-key). 📖

 ## Summary